gpichot/playground-nodejs/projects/fitapp/README.markdown

 npm install  mongoose
 ```

-2. Connect to your MongoDB and create a first model:
+2. Connect to your MongoDB and create a first model by creating a file
+   `src/mongo.js` with the following content:

 ```javascript
 import mongoose from "mongoose";